HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-A typical example would be by using a company like BOXT.
-They’re part owned by Bosch, meaning they get Worcester boilers extremely cheap.
+A typical example would be by using a company like HEATABLE.
+They put technology above salespeople to offer such boiler install prices, meaning they get Worcester boilers extremely cheap.
 The result is that their prices (total installation cost) aren’t far off the price of Ferroli’s when fitted by a local installer, and they come with a longer warranty.

 Thanks for reading our guide to Ferroli boilers.

 Still confused about the best brands and the costs of installing a new boiler?
 Check out our guide to combi boiler installation.